One of the buzziest terms in the beauty industry is “hyaluronic acid.” But what exactly is it, and what can it do for your skin?

 But it has long term benefits as well.
 Over a sustained period of use, hyaluronic acid helps restore the skin’s barrier function.
 It also revitalizes skin by re-texturizing and resurfacing the topmost layers of the skin.
 Hyaluronic acid also offers another layer of defense against environmental aggressors such as the sun, pollution and free radicals- all of which contribute to premature aging of the skin.

 Hyaluronic acid is found in everything from moisturizers to face masks and eye shadows but it can often clump when it is in a powder form.
 One of the most effective ways to get a dose of ultra hydrating hyaluronic acid is with a serum or moisturizer.
 Why a serum?
-A serum can penetrate the skin effectively as it’s made of smaller molecules, and delivers a higher concentrate of active ingredients than a moisturizer.
+A serum can penetrate the skin effectively as it’s made of smaller molecules, and delivers a higher concentration of active ingredients than a moisturizer.

 An application of a hyaluronic acid spiked serum gives thirsty skin an instant quick fix.
 It also helps calm inflammation and minor abrasive wounds.
 At this point you may be thinking, “is there anything hyaluronic acid can’t do?”
 Well yes.
 One downside is that its molecules are big –so many beauty products also contain sodium hyaluronate, a salt derived from hyaluronic acid, which has a smaller molecular size and is easily absorbed into the skin.
 Look for products that contain both ingredients.